 Time Travel Back in American History

-The Chicago History Museum is the place to learn about the Great Chicago Fire, Abraham Lincoln and more.
-One of their coolest digital experience is the Chicago θθ Project, which offers free virtual reality experiences of defining Chicago moments like the 1933 World’s Fair.
-Explore online exhibits.
+Drill down to the details at the Chicago History Museum, the place to learn about the Great Chicago Fire, Abraham Lincoln and more defining Chicago moments like the 1933 World’s Fair.
+Explore online exhibits and the schedule of regular virtual tours and webinars.

-Do you have any tortoise shell sunglasses or other decorative objects in the house?
 The Palm Beaches sea turtles arrive between March and October to create nesting spots along the 47 miles of golden, palm tree-lined Atlantic Ocean coast.
 These turtles, once hunted for their decorative shells whose distinctive pattern is replicated in plastic today, are protected by area residents and conservation groups.
-To keep families company during a time of isolation, the Loggerhead Marinelife Center is broadcasting a Virtual Coastal Classroom live, daily from the Outdoor Sea Turtle Hospital so you can learn more about sea turtle and ocean conservation.
-If your child prefers sci-fi over seascape, tune into South Florida Science Center and Aquarium’s virtual classroom for daily short science demos and DIY lessons, weekly virtual exhibit tours, and, of course, scientist story-time.
+The Loggerhead Marinelife Center broadcast a Virtual Coastal Classroom from its Outdoor Sea Turtle Hospital and their recorded videos will teach you more about sea turtle and ocean conservation.
+If your child prefers sci-fi over seascape, tune into South Florida Science Center and Aquarium’s virtual classroom for short science demos and DIY lessons, weekly virtual exhibit tours and, of course, scientist story-time.

 Victory Gardens are Backyard Fun

 You don’t have to travel far to start a Victory Garden, a backyard movement that flourished during both world wars so that everyday families could have their own produce.
-Your budding gardeners will need some education, so here’s a quick video to get them started on a lifelong love of healthy growing and eating.
+Your budding gardeners will need some education, so here’s a quick video, “Grow a Rapid Response Victory Garden,” to get them started on a lifelong love of healthy growing and eating.

 Washington D.C.
 Parks and Museums

-While all Smithsonian museums and the National Zoo are shuttered, the Smithsonian’s virtual doors are open, committed to making educational content available to educators, parents, and learners of all ages.
-You can begin by going to learninglab.si.edu/distance learning where there are also useful learn-at-home resources for teaching pre-K to high school seniors more English/Language Arts, Social Studies/History and Science.
+While only a few of the Smithsonian museums and the National Zoo have reopened, the Smithsonian’s virtual doors are open, committed to making educational content available to educators, parents, and learners of all ages.
+Their online learn-at-resources continue to aid caregivers and teachers with a huge variety of material geared to kids, pre-K to high school seniors, including English/Language Arts, Social Studies/History and Science.
 We can never see enough of the Smithsonian museums.

 Wherever you see ads or images within this special FamilyTravelConsulting.com travel section, the advertising and custom content has been brought to you by our sponsors.
 All other content and opinions are based upon the authors’ actual travel experience and knowledge.